grafana/explore-profiles/docs/sources/choose-a-view/index.md

 ### Labels

-The Labels view lets you navigate and analyze performance data through tags and labels.
+The Labels view lets you navigate and analyze performance data through labels.
 This feature is crucial for identifying performance anomalies and understanding the behavior of different application segments under various conditions.

 ![Labels view](../images/explore-profiles-labels.png)